henrylawson/henrylawson.net/website/_posts/2014-03-09-perfect-structures.markdown

-One of the best quotes I have come across was from Robert C. Martin. **For me this quote reemphasizes the ideal to keep things simple and stop when a concept is working, simple and explicit.** It might not be perfect, but some times ok, is good enough.
+One of the best quotes I have come across was from Robert C. Martin. **For me this quote reemphasizes the ideal to keep things simple and stop when a concept is working, simple and explicit.** It might not be perfect, but some times OK, is good enough.

 <!--more-->